 Summer Paid Internship Program:

-Interns accepted in the Center’s Summer Paid Internship Program (PIP) will be paid by their university, another third-party, or if other funding is not available, by one of the limited NWLC paid internship opportunities.
+Interns accepted in the Center’s Summer Paid Internship Program (PIP) will be paid by their university, another third-party, or if other funding is not available, by one of the limited NWLC paid internship opportunities, including the Iris Feldman Mitgang Internship.
 Students who receive academic credit for their internship at NWLC are not eligible for this program.
 Refer to application instructions for the areas accepting applications for summer 2019.

 NWLC has internships in Administration and Finance, Communications, Development, Child Care/Early Learning and Income Security, Reproductive Rights and Health, Education and Workplace Justice, and Strategy and Policy.